sasrar/Conference-Org-App/README.md

 ### Getting sessions by speaker
 A user can get sessions that have a certain speaker by passing the speaker name to the <b>getSessionsBySpeaker</b> API method.
 The method uses a filter query on Sessions to get all sessions with the given speaker.

-### Adding and Removing sessions to a wishlist
+### Adding a session to wishlist
 A user can add a session to a list of sessions they wish to attend by passing a session key to the <b>addSessionToWishlist</b> API method.
 The method simply gets the user's profile and the session using the session key.
-It then adds the session (if it exists) to the list of sessions of the user's profile.
+It then adds the session (if it exists) to the profile's list of sessions.

+### Removing a session from wishlist
+A user can remove a session from the list of sessions they wish to attend by passing the session's key to the <b>deleteSessionInWishlist</b> API method.
+The method gets the user's profile and the session using the session key.
+It then removes the session (if it exists) from the profile's list of sessions.

+### Get featured speaker
+When a conference session is created the featured speaker is updated for that conference.
+This is done by using a task to store the new speaker in cache if the speaker has more sessions than the current featured speaker.
+The user can use the <b>getFeaturedSpeaker</b> API method to retrieve the featured speaker from cache.

 ## Additional Queries
 Two additional queries have been added to the application.